 The phytosterols in sunflower seeds give it the ability to lower cholesterol and the risk of heart disease.
 Sunflower seeds also contains selenium and vitamin E. A ¼ cup of serving of sunflower seed kernels will provide more than 40% of the recommendation for vitamin E and 30% of the recommendation for selenium.
 They are also rich in protein and fibre.
 They therefore helps lower homocysteine, a risk factor for heart disease.

 Yes, broccoli made the list with just two florets, raw or lightly cooked.
 Broccoli contains antioxidants, including vitamin C, folic acid, and B vitamin.
 However, it is the B vitamin found in broccoli that reduces the level of the amino acid homocysteine in the blood which in turn reduces the risk of heart disease.

 Oats is a concentrated source fiber and nutrients. therefore oats is perfect to help prevent heart disease.
 Consuming oats have the benefits of lowering cholesterol levels by 8 to 23% simply by eating one bowl of oatmeal.
 This is significant because a 1% drop in serum cholesterol could mean a 2% decrease in the risk of developing heart disease and the risk of cardiovascular disease and stroke.

 7. Baked beans

-baked beans contains protein, fibre, iron, and calcium.
+Baked beans contains protein, fiber, iron, and calcium.
 It is rated low on the glycaemic index.
 It is a good source of lycopene, a powerful antioxidant that also helps prevent heart disease.